Opinions Stories About Engagement Reports FAQ Join Now

 But aren’t these issues political?

 U-Report focuses on social issues and not national politics.
 This means that U-Report will never be used to encourage support for a specific political party or figure.
-Similarly, we won’t ask for information on political affiliation nor about endorsing a specific political party or programme – U-Report is neutral!.
+Similarly, we won’t ask for information on political affiliation nor about endorsing a specific political party or programme – U-Report is neutral!

 Who sees the responses we share?